Skip to main navigationSkip to main content

 The Consent Tool is a solution supporting substance use disorder (SUD) data sharing, enabling affirmative patient consent.
 The Consent Tool is a provider-mediated consent that is embedded in the KHIE Portal for seamless clinical workflows.

-The provider registers consent either
+The provider registers consent either:

 (1) with the patient in person using electronic signature or